Colorow (Ute chief): Career

 Colorow traveled with the band and more than 1,000 horses and goats to the foothills of the Rocky Mountains near present-day Denver.
 A camp was first established on Lookout Mountain until fresh pastures were required.
 They then moved to Rooney Valley, east of Dinosaur Ridge near Morrison.
 They stayed near mineral springs, called "Iron Spring".
 Other Native American tribes—Cheyenne, Arapaho, Kiowa, and Companche—visited the springs, but the visits were always peaceful there.
 Colorow held tribal councils at "Inspirational Tree" or "Council Tree" at the foot of Dinosaur Ridge.
 He used a cave near Morrison for temporary shelter, which was named for him, Colorow's Cave.
 The town of Mount Vernon was built in the area in 1860, and Rooney Ranch that was built in their grazing area.
-He also spent part of each summer with his band in the Roaring Fork Valley between Aspen and Gunnison, Colorado.
+The Ute and Colorow had friendly relations with the Rooney family as they kept their word to them and the other tribes on letting them continue to use Iron Spring, and at Mt.
+Vernon when friend and mainstay resident William Matthews brought his new wife Frances from far away England on April 20, 1871 the band turned out to see her in what remains a largest recorded wedding reception in Jefferson County history, seen en route through Golden dressed in "rich attire."
+Colorow and the Ute also had friendly and productive relations with Golden, Colorado, visiting the town seasonally around May and late summer, trading with its merchants, having wrestling and gambling contests with the townspeople including Golden Globe editor Edgar Watson Howe, with Colorow himself dining multiple times with Jefferson County Sheriff W.L.
+Smith and wife Sophrona, and with family socially visiting with Golden Transcript editor George West.
+Although West faced Colorow in hostilities later in 1887 as Adjutant General of the Colorado National Guard, West, late in life, told the public he considered Colorow his "more or less esteemed and somewhat obese friend."
+Lookout Mountain and Indian Gulch at Golden were named because of Colorow, the mountain being a place where he camped, and Indian Gulch was where Colorow came to trade ponies with the townspeople.
+Colorow also spent part of each summer with his band in the Roaring Fork Valley between Aspen and Gunnison, Colorado.